|Dozierende||Piet Van Eeuwijk (firstname.lastname@example.org, BeurteilerIn)|

 - the fundamental contents of contemporary ‘political ecology';

-- anthropological approaches, perspectives and interpretations with regard to ‘nature-culture’ relations and 'cultural ecology';
+- anthropological approaches, historical perspectives and social sciences interpretations with regard to ‘nature-culture’ relations and 'cultural ecology';

 - potential effects of current societal transformations (with a main focus on Global South) on physical environment (based on actual examples);